Correlation Between Merck and Twitter

 Very Weak

 Over the last 90 days Twitter has generated negative risk-adjusted returns adding no value to investors with long positions.
 Even with relatively invariable basic indicators, Twitter is not utilizing all of its potentials.
-The current stock price agitation, may contribute to short-term losses for the retail investors.
+The recent stock price agitation, may contribute to short-term losses for the retail investors.

 Merck and Twitter Volatility Contrast